THEOLOGY

 Nature

-Because the connection ABOVE/BEFOREBELOW/BEFORE is closed from the pure form BELOW/BEFORE to the pure form ABOVE/BEFORE, in nature no one can make and/or abolish the content of the pure form ABOVE/BEFORE.
+Because the connection between the pure form SYNTHESIS/PRIOR and the pure form ANALYSIS/PRIOR is closed from the pure form ANALYSIS/PRIOR to the pure form SYNTHESIS/PRIOR, no one in nature can judge in the pure form SYNTHESIS/PRIOR.

 Freedom